 UMBC offers merit scholarships to all qualified entering freshmen, including undocumented and DACA students.
 Merit awards are based on students’ academic performance, including high school cumulative grade point average (GPA) and SAT/ACT scores.

 Community college transfer students, including undocumented and DACA students, are considered for merit scholarships based on their cumulative grade point average (GPA) earned at their prior college(s).

 Institutional Need-Based Aid

-Beginning with the 2019-2020 award year, undocumented students can apply for the financial need-based UMBC Grant.
-For consideration, print and complete the UMBC Grant Application, gather the requested tax documents, and contact Colleen Lindbeck, Associate Director, to submit your application packet and discuss your eligibility.
+Beginning with the 2019-2020 award year, undocumented and DACA students can apply for the financial need-based UMBC Grant.
+For consideration, print and complete the UMBC Grant Application, gather the requested tax documents and contact Colleen Lindbeck, Senior Associate Director, to submit your application materials and discuss your eligibility.

 Eligible students will receive a grant ranging from $1,000 to $3,000 for the year.
 The UMBC Grant is renewable and the application will be made available each January for the upcoming year.
 Students are held to the same Satisfactory Academic Progress (SAP) standards expected for all need-based Federal, State, and institutional need-based financial aid recipients.